dhfuzari/task-board-server/README.md

     - Forgot Password
     - Reset Password

 This project provides a complete feature to reset passwords throught `/auth/forgot_password` endponits wich sends an email to the current user containing a token, that will be used later on `/auth/reset_password` endpoint to validate the user action to reset the password.
-More details can be found at [swagger project documentation]()
+More details can be found at [Postman Task Board Server public documentation](https://documenter.getpostman.com/view/2364800/TVYDdKDv)

 ## Up and running
 To get a development env running, follow these next steps, and next continue to How to use section to have a complete developement environment running: